tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/EventHub/generate-sas-token.md

 manager: "femila"
 ---
 # Generate SAS token
-This section shows how to programmatically generate a SAS token for using the Event Hubs REST APIs.
+This section shows how to programmatically generate a SAS token for using Azure Event Hubs and Azure Service Bus REST APIs.

 ## NodeJS
 ```js